tstenner/firdn/README.md

 No C++ code to construct a lowpass FIR filter is included, but the included Python script can create and export a filter of your choice.
+You can then compile the filter coefficients into an object file so you can use them as any other array.

 Downsampling is only possible in integer ratios, e.g. 100->50Hz, but not 100->75Hz.
 PRs to implement upsampling are welcome.